IJCAI-ECAI 2026 Accepted Papers · Survey Track

 Learning PDE Solvers with Physics and Data: A Unifying View of Physics-Informed Neural Networks and Neural Operators

 Partial differential equations (PDEs) are central to scientific modeling.
-Nowadays, modern workflows increasingly rely on learning-based components to support model reuse, inference, and integration across large computational processes.
+Modern workflows increasingly rely on machine learning-based components.
 Despite the emergence of various physics-aware data-driven approaches, the field still lacks a unified perspective to uncover their relationships, limitations, and appropriate roles in scientific workflows.
-To this end, we propose a unifying perspective to place two dominant paradigms: Physics-Informed Neural Networks (PINNs) and Neural Operators (NOs), within a shared design space.
+To this end, we propose a unifying perspective that places two dominant paradigms, Physics-Informed Neural Networks (PINNs) and Neural Operators (NOs), within a shared design space.
 We organize existing methods from three fundamental dimensions: what is learned, how physical structures are integrated into the learning process, and how the computational load is amortized across problem instances.
 In this way, many practical challenges can be best understood as consequences of these structural properties of learning PDEs.
-By analyzing recent advances through this unifying view, our survey aims to facilitate the development of reliable learning-based PDE solvers, as well as catalyzing a synthesis of physics and data.Machine LearningKnowledge-aided learning -
+By analyzing recent advances through this unifying view, our survey aims to facilitate the development of reliable learning-based PDE solvers and help catalyze a deeper synthesis of physics and data.Machine LearningKnowledge-aided learning -

 Harnessing Multiple Large Language Models: A Survey on LLM Ensemble